SerenityOS/serenity/Ports/opfor/patches/ReadMe.md

-# Patches for opfor
+# Patches for opfor on SerenityOS

 ## `hlsdk-add-serenity.patch`

-Add SerenityOS to the supported architectures of hlsdk.
+Build: Add SerenityOS to list of compatible systems

+This is required by the build system to spit out a library with the correct name/platform.